Master of Social Work (M.S.W.)

 Full Time Plan of Study

-In the full time plan of study, students generally can complete their M.S.W. program in two academic years.
+In the full time plan of study, students can generally complete their MSW program in two academic years.
 It consists of:

 • Two years of classroom coursework (24 credits each year).

-• Two years of fieldwork (9 credits per year).
+• Two years of fieldwork (7 credits per year).

 Part Time Plan of Study

-The part-time plan of study is for students who would like a slower pace to completing their M.S.W. degree.
-In this plan of study, you can complete your M.S.W. degree in three to four years.
+The part-time plan of study is for students who would like a slower pace to completing their MSW degree.
+In this plan of study, you can complete your MSW degree in three to four years.

 You can begin this plan with two classes per semester in the first year.
 Fieldwork placement is added in the second year.
-You also have the option of completing some courses during summer sessions (usually mid-May to early July).
+You also have the option of completing some courses during summer sessions (usually mid-May to early mid-July).

 Advanced Standing Plan of Study

-Graduates of a Council on Social Work Education (CSWE)-accredited undergraduate social work program within the past five years may apply for admission into the specialized practice year (second year) of the two-year program OR one year of CSWE-accredited M.S.W. coursework may be eligible for the advanced standing program.
-You can complete your M.S.W. in as little as one year or can go part time and complete your M.S.W. in two years.
+Graduates of a Council on Social Work Education (CSWE)-accredited undergraduate social work program within the past five years may apply for admission into the specialized practice year (second year) of the two-year program OR one year of CSWE-accredited MSW coursework may be eligible for the advanced standing program.
+You can complete your MSW in as little as one year or can go part time and complete your MSW in two years.

 Goals